Tsmith5151/Blog/_posts/2015-07-21-housing_prices.md

 pl.show()
 ```

-Histogram: Predicted Housing Prices (iteraitons = 100)

-### Discuss whether you would use this model or not to predict the selling price of future clients? homes in the Boston area.
+**Discuss whether you would use this model or not to predict the selling price of future clients? homes in the Boston area.**

 Being there is variability in the predicted price, which is actually expected
 since the code randomizes the data and therefore affects fitting the model to